Garland, Texas: Arts and culture

 Garland is home to numerous historic and recent entertainment venues.

 Entertainment

 The Granville Arts Center is a complex owned and operated by the city.
-Included within the complex are two elegant proscenium theatres which seat 720 and 200, respectively.
+Included within the complex are two proscenium theatres which seat 720 and 200, respectively.
 Also included as part of the complex is the Plaza Theatre, which has seating for 350.
 The Plaza Theatre is a historic entertainment venue.
 The Plaza Theatre was refurbished and is utilized for business conferences, concerts, receptions, and stage productions.
 It is also host to paintings by artist Bruce Cody.
-The Atrium at the Granville Arts Center is a 6500 sqft ballroom encased in glass on two sides and opening onto an elegant outdoor courtyard.
+The Atrium at the Granville Arts Center is a 6500 sqft ballroom encased in glass on two sides and opening onto an outdoor courtyard.
 The Atrium provides civic, community and commercial organizations the opportunity to house banquets, receptions, trade shows, and conventions.

 Landmarks

 Garland is home to the Pace House, which was the original home of John H. Pace and his wife; it was built in the Queen Anne-style architecture.
 The Pace House was recognized as a historic landmark by the Dallas County Historic Resource Survey of 1982.

 Other historic areas of the city include the Garland Landmark Museum, housed in the former 1901 Santa Fe depot.
 Inside are historical artifacts and documents representing the period from 1850 to the present.
 Historic Downtown Garland is another local landmark.
 Historic Downtown Garland was listed in the National Register of Historic Places in 2017.

 Travis College Hill Historic District, a residential neighborhood in downtown Garland, was the first site in Garland history to be added to the National Register of Historic Places, administered by the U.S. Department of the Interior through its National Park Service.
 Two months later, the downtown square and surrounding buildings became the second site in Garland added to the listing.
 Travis College Hill consists of 12 homes whose period of significance is 1913 to 1960.
 Travis College Hill was platted in January 1913 by developer R.O.
 Travis.

 On May 9, 1927, a tornado destroyed much of the city and killed 17 people, including a former mayor, S. E. Nicholson.
 Six years later, the Nicholson Memorial Library opened in his honor.

 The Nicholson Memorial Library System is also the Major Resource Center, or headquarters, of the Northeast Texas Library System (NETLS).
 NETLS serves a 33-county area that includes 105 member libraries.
 The Nicholson Memorial Library System headquarters and offices have been housed in NMLS' Central Library since 1983.